So this is yet another article written about unemployment in India.

 The population of India is currently above 131 crore.
 By the year 2022, we are expected to surpass China whose current population is above 170 crore.
 So in about five years, we will be the world’s most populated country housing more than 2000 ethnic groups’ right from Kashmir all the way to Kerala.
 Phew!!

 Some more staggering figures await us.
-India has more than 50% of its population below the age of 25 and more than 65% below the age of 35.
+More than 50% of India’s population is below the age of 25 and more than 65% below the age of 35.
 That means approximately 65 crore people are below 25 years of age and approximately 85 crore people are below 35 years of age.
-It is expected that, in 2020, the average age of an Indian will be 29 years, compared to 37 for China and 48 for Japan (source Wikipedia).

 According to a Livemint report dated March 6, 2017, over 30% of youth aged 15-29 in India are not in employment, education or training.